tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Curse of dimensionality](curseofdimensionality.png)

-After you have reached the optimal number of features your performance decreases by adding more features.
+After you have reached the optimal number of features, your performance decreases by adding more features.
 This is because of overfitting because adding more features exponentially increases the volume of the feature space.

 This is a trade of because we want informative features but having too much will cause overfitting.
-As such the features you choose should be as informative as possible.
+As such, the features you choose should be as informative as possible.

 There are 3 different strategies discussed.